jackblackjack/jeffchenchengyi.github.io/_build/machine-learning/09-miscellaneous-topics/classes/buad307.md

 We observe that when the `discount` is applied, there seems to be a significant increase in the `sales`.
-Let's use a right-tailed Student's $t$-test to test whether this hypothesis is true at a significance level / false positive rate / Type I error rate of $\alpha = 0.05$.
+Let's use a two-sample right-tailed Student's $t$-test to test whether this hypothesis is true at a significance level / false positive rate / Type I error rate of $\alpha = 0.05$.

 $$
 \begin{aligned}